-- 3 GYN Oncology: UAB, Washington University in St. Louis, University of Washington-Seattle
+- 3 GYN Oncology: UAB, Washington University, University of Washington

 - 3 MFM: University of Texas-Houston, Washington University in St. Louis, University of Missouri-Kansas City

 - 1 Minimal Invasive Surgery: Fox Chase Cancer Center